mangelini2/PPN-Pack/README.md

 |   |   |-- 00002777_cheezit_big_original-processed_depth.npy
 |   |   |...
 ```
-The subfolder `./dataset/our_oriented_dataset/` contains the object meshes that are simplified and processed to be watertight.
+The subfolder `./dataset/our_oriented_dataset/` contains the simplified object meshes processed to be watertight.
 These meshes are further processed through V-HACD convex decomposition for collision simulation, and the processed collision models are presented in the folder `./dataset/our_oriented_decomp/`.
 We also provide the voxelization results of the objects in `./dataset/our_oriented_occs/`.

-### Key Implementation
-Our key implementation of the GPU-based SDF construction and the SDF-Minimization packing heuristics can be found at `v11_heuristic_packing.py`.
+### Download the Training Dataset
+To construct the training ground-truth, we run the [SDF-Pack](https://github.com/kwpoon/SDF-Pack) on 1000 packing sequences (object IDs in `1000_packing_sequences_of_80_objects.npy`) to form the ground-truth of our placement proposal network training.

+The ground truth for each

 ### Installation